MitchBradley/Grbl_Esp32-wiki/Development-Roadmap.md

  - Fix COREXY midTbot resolution issue.
 Currently x asix resolution needs to be 2x actual.
 Verify feed rate during fix.
  - Implement $N startup lines feature.
  - Add M67 command to control analog (PWM) output to user defined pins
+ - Add option to turn off spindle enable in laser mode.
+This can be used to have a laser and spindle on the same machine.
 ## Bluetooth
  - **Add Password Support** Apparently this is now in the ESP-IDF.
 What does it take to get into the Arduino Core version.